Published On: May 24 2012 12:15:22 PM EDTUpdated On: May 26 2014 02:00:00 AM EDT

 As included in the National Holiday Act of 1971, it is set aside as part of a three-day weekend as a time to honor U.S. servicemen and women who have died in military service to their country.

 A crowd gathers at the Logan Monument in Grant Park, Chicago, during a Memorial Day parade in 1911.
-The statue and park are named after Gen. John Logan, national commander of the Grand Army of the Republic, the founder of the first Memorial Day in 1868.
+The monument honors Gen. John Logan, national commander of the Grand Army of the Republic, who on May 5, 1868, issued a proclamation calling for "Decoration Day" to be observed annually and nationwide.

-A few weeks after Logan's proclamation, flowers were placed on the graves of Union and Confederate soldiers at Arlington National Cemetery in Washington, D.C.
+The holiday that became Memorial Day was first observed a few weeks after Logan's proclamation on May 30, 1868, with flowers being placed on the graves of Union and Confederate soldiers at Arlington National Cemetery in Washington, D.C.

 Families and friends of fallen servicemen and women continue the tradition of decorating graves to this day.

-A U.S. Navy sailor (R) stands with a U.S. Marine aboard the USS Iwo Jima as the ship passes the Statue of Liberty in New York Harbor, during a parade of ships to start "Fleet Week" celebrations, which is held each Memorial Day weekend.
+U.S. Navy sailors and U.S. Marines stand aboard the USS Iwo Jima as the ship passes the Statue of Liberty in New York Harbor, during a parade of ships to start "Fleet Week" celebrations, which is held each Memorial Day weekend.

 New York was the first state to officially recognize Memorial Day as a holiday in 1873.